HiggstonRainbird/AoC-2021/README.md

 Bingo, too, does not distract them.
 Submarines, like ours, attract them:
 Save us, or they'll soon have snacked them!

 Hurry, blast through sheet and shale!
 Wale away, away from whale!
 It's almost here!
 We must not fail!
-Lest whales should win!
-Lest we should wail!
+Grant us weal lest we should wail!